Leandra Merea Strope, Artistic and Executive Director

 Current Board members:

-- Leandra Merea Strope, President and Artistic Director
+- Leandra Merea Strope, Artistic and Executive Director

 These are the responsibilities of the Sisters’ Voices Board of Directors:

-- to protect and shape the Sisters’ Voices Mission, Vision, and Values
+- to protect the Sisters’ Voices Mission, Vision, and Values

 - to act as Sisters’ Voices legal fiduciary – acting legally on behalf of SV